Gen I Capture RNG Mechanics

 - Subtract the current rDiv value and the current carry bit (which will have been set by the addition in the previous step - if the addition caused the add byte's value to overflow past 255, the carry bit will be 1, while otherwise it will be 0) from the subtract byte; again, if this takes us down past zero, we start counting backwards starting from 255, so that 1 - 2 = 255.

+And that's it - the add byte and the subtract byte are your pseudo-random numbers.
 The game will run the random number generator (i.e. add to the add byte and subtract from the subtract byte as outlined above) not only when it needs a random number, but also for good measure once on every frame - sixty times a second.
 When it needs a random number for some calculation, it will run this random number generator routine, then grab either just the add byte value (when it only needs a single random byte) or both the add and subtract bytes (when it needs two).
 As it happens both of the random numbers generated for the capture algorithm are single bytes and they're generated separately, so they both only use the add byte; for the purposes of this page, we will ignore the subtract byte from here on and just talk about the add byte value as the generated random number.

 With me so far?
 To take a clarifying example: suppose the game wants a single random byte.
 The current value of the rDiv register is 12, the carry bit is 1, and the current value of the random add byte is 123.
 To get its "random" number, the game will simply add 12 + 1 to the add byte, resulting in 136, and then use 136 as the random number.
 That's really all there is to it, for our purposes.